 NOTE: For best results, especially if you choose the "Extend" option, increase the screen resolution of the external device, as follows.
-Select the Start button, select Settings, select System, select Display, and then select Advanced display settings.
-Select the appropriate resolution and then select Apply.
+Select the Start button, select the Settings icon , and then select System.
+Under Display, select the appropriate resolution, and then select Keep changes.